dafacto/moneyforsomething-de/_chapters/01_introduction.md

 ---
 layout: chapter
-title: Introduction
+title: Introduction/Einführung
 permalink: /book/introduction/
 chapter: 1
 img_header: header-01.png
 img_footer:
-takeaway: Everyone should be investing.
+takeaway: Everyone should be investing.Jeder sollte investieren.
 intro: Get ready to change your life!
+Mach dich bereit dein Leben zu ändern!
 ---

 Growing up in a family of modest means, I watched my parents spend much of their lives working to pay the bills.
 When I was 15, I got a job at a grocery store and began working long hours to pay my own bills, often wondering whether the choice of how I spend my time would forever be tied to the need to earn money.